NPException/playdate-app-template/README.md

 I've put this project under the very permissive MIT License (unless specified otherwise in a file).
 For your convenience I also put the license text at the bottom of the `bb.edn` file, so you don't need to bother mention the original copyright and license of the file in your own projects.

+When using this repository as a template for your own project, I recommend replacing the `LICENSE` file with a license of your choice.
+(Or just remove it if you prefer full restrictive ownership of your code)

 ## Questions?